opencontainers/tob/CHARTER.md

    reference implementation for an optional layer item.

 c.
 Any Member can bring forward a new project proposal to the TOB for review.
-   Approval of new OCI Projects requires a two-thirds vote of the TOB.
+   Approval of a new OCI Project requires the TOB to decide in favour of the proposal, following the process outlined in Section 6 (n) of this Charter.

 d.
 A project need not be contributed to the OCI in order to be deemed compliant with an associated OCI specification.
 For avoidance of doubt, a runtime can